-The lead singer on the first verse was their drummer Gerri Polci - Frankie Valli comes in on the second verse.
-As well as sharing the lead in "December 1963," Polci was the lead singer on the group's third hit from the Who Loves You LP, "Silver Star," which hit #38 in the US.
+The lead singer on the first verse is Four Seasons drummer Gerri Polci - Frankie Valli comes in on the second verse.
+As well as sharing the lead in "December 1963," Polci was the lead singer on the group's third hit from the Who Loves You LP, "Silver Star," which made #38 in the US.

 Their fifth and final #1 hit in the US, this was the only Four Seasons recording to top the UK charts.

-A dance remix version hit #14 US in 1994, introducing the song to a new generation.
+A dance remix by the Dutch producer/DJ Ben Liebrand hit #14 US in 1994, introducing the song to a new generation.
 The remix stayed in the Top 40 for a stunning 20 weeks, and if combined with the 15 weeks the original spent on the chart, the song has had the longest stay on the Top 40.
 Valli, however, is not a fan of the new version.
 He told Billboard: "I'll never like it better than when it was pure."

 Liebrand remixed the song in 1988, but it was only released in Europe that year.
 In 1993 it was issued in the US, where it was rediscovered by those how heard it 18 years earlier and by a younger generation that was hearing it for the first time.
 The US single contains two radio edits (running 3:59 and 4:22) and an extended version for club play that runs 6:13.

 When this hit US #1 in 1976, it made The Four Seasons the only artist in history to have #1 songs before (several), during ("Rag Doll") and after the Beatles.